island-is/handbook/technical-overview/technical-direction.md

-# technical-direction

-## Technical direction
+# Technical Direction

+{% hint style="info" %}
-> This document sets a high-level technical direction for Digital Iceland.
+This document sets a high-level technical direction for Digital Iceland.
 It describes architectural patterns, development tools, workflows and values that should be adopted by teams building solutions for Ísland.is.
->
+{% endhint %}

+{% hint style="info" %}
-> As time goes by, this document will be updated to match evolving trends in Digital Iceland as well as the global developer community.
+As time goes by, this document will be updated to match evolving trends in Digital Iceland as well as the global developer community.
+{% endhint %}

 Digital Iceland is responsible for software solutions that relate to the Icelandic [central service portal](https://stafraent.island.is/verkefni/nytt-island-is/) under the brand Ísland.is.
 These solutions allow companies and individuals to access government services in a simple and efficient way.
 Meanwhile, government organisations are responsible for their content, data and service, some of which may end up on Ísland.is.